qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_metasearch.rst

 Settings
 ^^^^^^^^

-You can fine tune MetaSearch with the following settings:
+You can fine tune MetaSearch with the following :guilabel:`settings`:

 - **Connection naming**: when adding an OWS connection (WMS/WMTS|WFS|WCS), the connection is stored with the various QGIS layer provider.
 Use this setting to set whether to use the name provided from MetaSearch, whether to overwrite or to use a temporary name
-- **Results paging**: when searching metadata catalogues, the number of results to show per page
+- **Results paging**: when searching metadata catalogues, the number of results to show per page.
+Default value is 10
 - **Timeout**: when searching metadata catalogues, the number of seconds for blocking connection attempt.
 Default value is 10